 15. Criminal Conduct and/or Civil Offenses

 A violation of any local, state, or federal criminal law, or engaging in behavior that is a civil offense may be considered a violation of the Webster University Student Code of Conduct, even if the specific criminal conduct/civil offense is not specifically listed in this Student Responsibility section.
 The criminal conduct/civil offense may be considered as a violation of the Code of Conduct irrespective of whether the criminal violation/civil offense is prosecuted in a court of law.
-The University may inform law enforcement agencies of perceived criminal violations and may elect to defer internal judicial action until prosecution of the criminal violation has been completed.
+The University may inform law enforcement agencies of perceived criminal violations and may elect to defer internal Student Conduct action until prosecution of the criminal violation has been completed.
 Exoneration from criminal charges will not result in immunity from civil action or University proceedings.

 Off-campus behavior that is detrimental to the University or its students, faculty, or staff in their roles as members of the campus community is governed by this code.
 Webster reserves the right to take actions that address the violations through educational intervention or sanctions.

 Behavior conducted through social media and/or other electronic platforms that is detrimental to the University, its students, faculty, or staff in their roles as members of the campus community is governed by this code.
 Webster reserves the right to take actions that address the policy violations through educational intervention or sanctions.

 Webster reserves the right to deny admission based on non-academic reasons when it is believed to be in the best interests of the University.
 A disciplinary violation or criminal conviction may affect admission, enrollment, or course of study, whether occurring prior to the time of application, while the application is under review, or after the admission decision has been made.